Slinkys/progress-tracker-app-client/README.md

 ## Screenshots
 ![homepage mobile viewport](https://user-images.githubusercontent.com/39287373/45901879-23f2ba00-bdaa-11e8-9e2c-e862a991da65.png)

-This is the first page the user interacts with.
+![Alt text]This is the first page the user interacts with.
 They can click the info button at any time while using the app to see how to use it.

 ![info section mobile viewport](https://user-images.githubusercontent.com/39287373/45901878-23f2ba00-bdaa-11e8-8213-18c7ee2ccd2a.png)
 This is the info section where the user can find out how to use the app.
 ![signup form mobile viewport](https://user-images.githubusercontent.com/39287373/45901880-248b5080-bdaa-11e8-9ba3-cd467419ccb5.png)